Following this tutorial, you only need to change a two lines of code to train an object detection computer vision model to your own dataset.

 Roboflow generates TFRecords and label_maps for you.

-Because we need one set of TFRecords for training and one set for testing, we'll need to create two separate datasets in Roboflow:
+Because we need one set of TFRecords for training and one set for testing, we'll need to create a training set and a testing set on Roboflow.

-Visit each of these datasets, and click "Fork" in the upper-right hand corner to add them to your Roboflow account.
+Visit the BCCD dataset on Roboflow Universe, and click "Download" in the upper-right hand corner to add them to your Roboflow account.

-Now, click "Download."
-Among the download options, assure "TFRecords" is selected.
+Now, click "Continue."
+Among the download options, assure "TensorFlow TFRecord" is selected.
 For the location of the download, select "Show Code Snippet."
 This will allow us to copy and paste the download code directly into our Colab Notebook!

 Hang on to this code snippet!
 We'll need it in a minute.
 (And don't share it publicly – it contains keys linked to your specific Roboflow account.)